 CE 211 Surveying 3 Cr.

 A course in the theory and practice of plane surveying.
 Horizontal and vertical control, design of circular and parabolic curves, tachometry, construction surveys and earthwork quantities are covered in lecture.
 Fieldwork presents the practical applications of lecture material with the use of transits, tapes, levels, electronic distance measuring devices and theodolites.
-Classroom 2 hours, laboratory 3 hours.
-Prerequisite: MA 107.
+2 Lecture hours and 3 Lab hours.
+Prerequisite: MA 107, or Placement into MA 108, 121, 232.

 CE 214 Site Development and Engineering 4 Cr.

 A course that teaches the tasks and considerations involved in environmentally sound land development.
 Road design and it's interaction with development sites will be presented.
 Other topics covered include contours, drainage utilities, cut and fill, and aesthetic considerations.
 Codes and legal requirements will also be covered.
 CADD (Computer Aided Drawing and Design) software specific to Civil Engineering work will be introduced and employed extensively on student projects.
-Classroom 3 hours, laboratory 3 hours.
+3 Lecture hours and 3 Lab hours.
 Prerequisite: CE 211.

 CE 220 Introduction to Environmental Technology 4 Cr.